JaritoThe3rd/osTicket-Prerequisites-and-Installation/README.md

 # 🎫 osTicket Installation on Azure Windows 10 VM

-This is a walkthrough on installing **osTicket**, a popular open-source help desk ticketing system, ideally on a **Windows 10 virtual machine using Microsoft Azure Services**.
+This is a walkthrough on installing **osTicket**, a popular open-source help desk ticketing system, ideally on a **Windows 10 virtual machine using Microsoft Azure Services** (This guide will get really messy if you use Windows 11 unless if you're good at navigating in the new updated Windows 11).
 This will help you understand and demonstrate on your skills in cloud infrastructure, Windows server configuration, and web-based application deployment - all of which are relevant for Help Desk and Cloud roles.

 ---

 <h2>Video Demonstration</h2>

 - ### [YouTube: How To Install osTicket with Prerequisites](https://www.youtube.com)

 <h2>Environments and Technologies Used</h2>